-Failure to control GWSS has lead to an increased incidence in PD in the Central Valley.
+Failure to control GWSS has resulted in an increased incidence of PD in the Central Valley.
 Insecticide resistance is one of the major causes of pest control failures for growers, and is most likely to occur where there is reliance on one insecticide.
 In many cases, the selection for resistance to the principal insecticide used for pest management within a system may also confer cross-resistance to other insecticides.
 Our project addresses the recent upsurge in GWSS numbers in Kern County where reliance on a small number of insecticides (most notably imidacloprid) has selected for resistance.
 In addition to our work in the Central Valley, we are investigating whether heavy insecticide use has selected for resistance in Western Riverside County (Temecula area) and in Orange County (commercial nursery industry).
 Data generated thus far (2016 and 2017) show no evidence of resistance in Temecula.
-We are using diagnostic tools to detect resistance, and the information generated will enable pest management efforts.
+We are using diagnostic tools to detect resistance, and the information generated will enable pest managers to refine existing control strategies and minimize the impact that resistance has on future management efforts.

 Accomplishments of this project to date include the confirmation of imidacloprid and pyrethroid resistance in Central Valley populations of the GWSS, particularly in the Bakersfield area.
+We have also confirmed that imidacloprid resistance confirms cross-resistance to acetamiprid, a worrying trend given the usage of this chemical in citrus in the region.
 Resistance has not been detected in the Riverside County area.
 We have been able to show that there is a direct link between the levels of imidacloprid resistance and the degree to which insects have been exposed.
 Our data suggest that the high levels of imidacloprid resistance are responsible for conferring cross-resistance to the pyrethroid, and it is therefore not inconceivable that cross-resistance to other non-neonicotinoid insecticide classes could also arise.
 Thus far, there does not appear to be a major shift in resistance to organophosphate and carbamate insecticides.